 Families can have as little as £13 for each child to buy everything they need, such as food, heating, toys, clothes, electricity and transport.

-Our aim is to reduce the impact that this poverty has on education and opportunities – every young star needs to be able to fulfill their potential and shine!
+Our aim is to reduce the impact that this poverty has on education and opportunities – every young star needs to be able to fulfil their potential and shine!

 The importance of education